 And then maybe one day that voice is answered by another voice.
 One that says you’ve been putting it off too long, that you really should have written it sooner.

-And now you become a little fearful of that object and even avoid looking at it because it reminds you that you failed, and that you’re a bad friend for not thanking that person (who, let’s be honest, really deserves some gratitude!).
+And now you become fearful of that gift and avoid looking at it because it reminds you that you failed, to give the gratitude the gift-giver deserved.

-And then you go on…procrastinating, and avoiding it until it weighs so heavily on your mind that what once was a small thing is now beating a constant rhythm into your brain and driving you crazy?
+And if you continue, you avoid it until it weighs so heavily on your mind that what once was a small thing is now beating a constant rhythm into your brain.

-I simply wanted to tell you all how sorry I am and that I AM going to start again.
+I simply wanted to tell you all how sorry I am, and that I am going to start anew.
 Beginning with this post!

-Back in May when I stopped I had just started designing for Decorilla, was preparing for a move across the country, and was planning a wedding at the same time.
-That, on top of blogging, became quite overwhelming and it just so happened we were taking two weeks off to house hunt and attend a friend’s wedding.
-I thought I’d take a two-week break, but then…well you know what happened.
+Back in May I had just started a new position at a design firm, was preparing for a move across the country, and was planning a wedding at the same time.
+That, on top of writing and being a mom, became quite overwhelming and it just so happened that we were taking two weeks off to house hunt and attend a friend’s wedding.
+I thought I’d take a two-week break, but then…well.
+You know what happened.

 However, life has finally calmed down.
-Austin and I are now happily married (on September 6th) and have settled into our 1970s fixer-upper just outside of Denver, CO.
-Clinton just started preschool and our house is finally in usable condition after months of living in a construction zone.
-(More on that later!)
+My husband Austin and I are now happily married and have settled into our 1970s fixer-upper just outside of Denver, CO.
+Our son just started preschool and our house is finally in usable condition after months of living in a construction zone.
+(More on that later).

-Here’s a quick shot of our house when we first bought it this spring.
-It is a seriously sickening blue:
+Here’s a quick shot of our home when we first bought it this spring.
+It is a serious shade of blue:

-I’ll be posting a full “before” tour soon so you can see our house in all its brown shag glory, along with our plans and progress this summer.
+I’ll be posting a full “before” tour soon so you it in all its brown shag glory, along with our plans and progress this summer.